Introverted or Shy? Challenge in Business & Job Search

 I was fine if I was helping.

-In college, working at the book store or the YMCA front desk and as a customer service representative and new accounts manager in two savings & loans, I was fine.
+In college, working at the bookstore or the YMCA front desk and as a customer service representative and new accounts manager in two savings & loans, I was fine.

-In the career industry, face-to-face with thousands of clients as well as non-profits and organizations like Kiwanis Club of Wausau, Wausau Whitewater in marketing and management roles, I was fine.
+In the career industry, face-to-face with thousands of clients as well as non-profits and organizations like Kiwanis Club of Wausau, and Wausau Whitewater in marketing and management roles, I was fine.
 With Wausau Whitewater, lines of people surrounded me, asking questions and interacting, but I was fine.

 I think that what @CincyRecruiter said is true though.
 CincyRecruiter: @Animal Agree Introvert doesn’t necessarily = shy but 4 me personally – not my natural tendency.
 I had to learn how to do it & push myself.